29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 #### **4th Quarter**

+1. In this written work, we answered a Google Form about the lesson we discussed, which is about Chemical Kinetics and rate of reaction.
+2. In this written work, we answered #15 on page 169 of the textbook.
+3. In this written work, we answered a Google Form about our discussion for today, which is about half-life and the Arrhenius Equation.

 ### What information was the most interesting/surprising to you?
 #### **3rd Quarter**

 1. Everything in this written work and lesson itself was new to me, besides the concepts of moles and energy.